b1rdex/phpunit-covers-alias/README.md

 # Examples
-## A collection of code snippets and classes with PHPUnit and PHPSpec test
+## A collection of code snippets and classes with PHPUnit

 Please feel free to clone or just browse this repo it contains a number of examples of my coding style and approach.